rupomhasan/Cloth-Shop/README.md

 - **New:** Explore the latest additions to out collection.
 - **Special:** Discover special and unique clothing items.
 - **Best Sell:** Check out out best-selling clothes.

+### 3. User Reviews

+Explore what our user saying and give rating about out products.